-20.5.2.
-Lists, maps, idbags and sets are the most efficient collections to update element is "changed".
-Changes to an ISet always work via INSERT and DELETE (of individual rows).
-Once again, this consideration does not apply to one to many associations.
+21.5.2.
+Lists, maps, idbags and sets are the most efficient collections to update

 From the discussion above, it should be clear that indexed collections and (usually) sets allow the most efficient operation in terms of adding, removing and updating elements.